SooryaGeorge7/Dental_Decor/README.md

 ## Overview

 Dental Decor is an e-commerce platform built on the Django framework, specializing in the sale of exquisite dental art and curated gifts tailored for dental professionals and businesses.
-Our product range is thoughtfully categorized into custom, collectibles, educational, and wall art segments, offering a diverse selection to meet the distinct preferences of our discerning clientele.The website is meticulously designed to offer an intuitive and seamless user experience.
+Our product range is thoughtfully categorized into Apparels, Collectibles, Educational, and Wall art segments, offering a diverse selection to meet the distinct preferences of our discerning clientele.The website is meticulously designed to offer an intuitive and seamless user experience.
 Navigating through our carefully curated categories is effortless, ensuring customers find the information they seek with ease.
 A search feature empowers customers to quickly locate specific items of interest, enhancing the efficiency of their shopping experience.Customers can explore products, submit queries, and view detailed product information without the need for website registration.
-However, features such as wishlists and reviews are exclusively available to registered users.
+However, features such as wishlists and adding reviews are exclusively available to registered users.
 Upon registration, user information is securely stored, providing a personalized experience.
 Each registered user gains access to a dedicated profile page, streamlining future interactions.As the website is created for my fifth Portfolio project for code institute and  is therefore intended for demonstration purposes, users can test the purchasing functionality using the following card details:

 **Card Number**: 4242424242424242|